 1988 On the 50th anniversary of the opening of the Gaol, the Northern Territory Government announced plans to build a new Alice Springs prison.

 1998 The Northern Territory Government demolished all the non-heritage listed buildings on the site.
 After lengthy negotiations, the site was offered to the National Pioneer Women’s Hall of Fame for dual use; a women’s museum and the preservation of the stories and buildings of the Alice Springs Gaol and Labour Prison.
-The Warden’s residence, adjacent to the front car park was sold to private owners.
+The Superintendent’s residence, adjacent to the front car park was sold to private owners.

 2006 Restoration work commenced on the complex.

 2007 National Pioneer Women’s Hall of Fame at the Old Alice Springs Gaol was officially opened on MArch 8, coinciding with International Women’s Day.

 2013 8 March the audio visual exhibition looking at life in the female cell block through the eyes of Telka Williams (Matron 1956-1984) and Janie Whistle (who spent time here) was launched